Golden Ratio Pyramid (s)

 —Miranda Lundy, Sacred Geometry 1998

-Golden Ratio Pyramids (Giza)
+Giza Golden Ratio Pyramid

 Expressed in the Great Pyramid of Giza and resulting in the 51.83 face slope is this same ratio (below left).
 While a line drawn from the center of the square to the center of the left-most base line, equals 1, a line drawn from that same point to the apex equals 1.618.
 This proportion is Phi (the symbol is Φ).

-Golden Ratio Pyramid Pyramids Sacred Geometry
+Pyramids Sacred Geometry Pyramids Sacred Geometry

-Golden Ratio Pyramids (Nubian)
+Nubian Golden Ratio Pyramid

 What represented 1 in the Giza slope (half the base) now represents the full length of the base, with Phi (Φ) again representing the slope of each face.
 One easy way to appreciate the Nubian shape is inside an image of a pentagram (image,above right).
 Phi (Φ) naturally occurs within this five-sided form.
 The shape below criss-crosses a Nubian’s center point.

 Pyramids modeled after the Great Pyramid of Giza and the Nubian Pyramids of Meroe have been recognized as having a positive impact on organic life.
 They have been used to extend the life of fruit, sharpen raxor blades, and so on.
 Active throughout organic life, this proportional value 1:1.618 (Φ) is likely what causes the pyramids built from this ratio to be so compelling.
-This offers some insight into why our experiences inside these copper pyramids tend to be so encouraging and uplifting– by both enhancing meditation (contact with source, nature) and encouraging self-healing (rebalancing, bodily integration, etc.).
+This offers some insight into why our experiences inside these copper pyramids sacred geometry tend to be so encouraging and uplifting– by both enhancing meditation (contact with source, nature) and encouraging self-healing (rebalancing, bodily integration, etc.).

 Related Subjects: